Proceedings in relation to rights over real property

-are suitable for initiation in the List, including proceedings for summary possession or sale under the Rules and proceedings arising under the Property Law Act 1958, the Transfer of Land Act 1958 and the Sale of Land Act 1962.
+are suitable for initiation in the Property List of the Common Law Division, including proceedings for summary possession or sale under the Rules and proceedings arising under the Property Law Act 1958, the Transfer of Land Act 1958 and the Sale of Land Act 1962.
 However, commercial proceedings involving property transactions will continue to be initiated in the Commercial Court.

-The Honourable Associate Justice Derham
+Associate Judge in Charge: The Hon.
+Associate Justice Derham

-Judicial Registrar Matthews
+Judicial Registrar : Judicial Registrar Matthews

 Management of cases

 Associate judges and the judicial registrar also undertake the pre-trial management of proceedings.
 In line with the practice in other Common Law Division lists, the Practice Note provides for a final directions hearing before the Judge in Charge in matters that are to be tried by a judge in the Trial Division.

-A Guide to Practitioners: Applications for the Modification or Discharge of Restrictive Covenants has been developed by the Associate Judges of the Court to provide practical assistance to litigants making applications under s 84 of the Property Law Act 1958 and should be read in conjunction with the Practice Note above.
+- A Guide to Practitioners: Applications for the Modification or Discharge of Restrictive Covenants has been developed by the Associate Judges of the Court to provide practical assistance to litigants making applications under s 84 of the Property Law Act 1958 and should be read in conjunction with the Practice Note above.